-The Offering (Solo - Roger Humphrey)

-(Please sign and share the Fellowship folders in the pews Thank you.)

-The Offertory (pp. 159-160)

 The Service of the Sacrament

 (Please read the statement regarding Holy Communion on the back of the bulletin)

 The Preface and Proper Preface (pp. 160-161)

 The Sanctus (p.
 161)

 The Prayer of Thanksgiving (p.
 161)

+The Lord's Prayer (p.
+162)

 The Words of Our Lord (p.
 162)

-The Proclamation of Christ (p.
-162)

-The Lord's Prayer (pp. 162-163)

 The Pax Domini (p.
 163)

 The Agnus Dei (P. 163)

 Communicants are invited to pray the following: Before receiving the Sacrament:

 Dear Savior, at Your gracious invitation I come to Your table to eat and drink Your holy body and blood.
 Let me find favor in Your eyes to receive this holy Sacrament in faith for the salvation of my soul and to the glory of Your holy name; for You live and reign with the Father and the Holy Spirit, one God, now and forever.
 Amen.

 Thanksgiving after receiving the Sacrament:

 Almighty and everlasting God, I thank and praise You for feeding me the life-giving body and blood of Your beloved Son, Jesus Christ.
 Send Your Holy Spirit that, having with my mouth received the holy Sacrament, I may by faith obtain and eternally enjoy Your divine grace, the forgiveness of sins, unity with Christ, and life eternal; through Jesus Christ, my Lord.
 Amen.

 Distribution Hymns

 630 "Now, My Tongue the Mystery Telling"

 625 "Lord Jesus Christ, Life-Giving Bread"

 428 "Cross of Jesus, Cross of Sorrow"

-560 "Drawn to the Cross, Which Thou Hast Blessed"

 The Post-Communion Canticle: Nunc Dimittis (p.
 165)

 The Post-Communion Collect (p.
 166)

 The Benediction (p.
 166)

-The Closing Hymn: 540 "Christ, the Word of God Incarnate"
+The Recessional Hymn: 540 "Christ, the Word of God Incarnate"

 The Postlude

 Soli Deo Gloria!